Motohiko Saitō: Background

-On March 12, 2024, the Director of the Nishiharima Prefectural Bureau, Yasuhide Watase (then 60 years old), anonymously distributed a document titled "Regarding the Illegal Acts of Hyogo Governor Motohiko Saito" to prefectural assembly members, media outlets, and the prefectural police department.

-Saito testified to the Special Investigation Committee with a strong mandate under Article 100 of the Local Autonomy Law that he obtained the document from “a private individual” on March 20.
+On 12 March 2024, the Director of the Nishiharima Prefectural Bureau, Yasuhide Watase (then 60 years old), anonymously distributed a document titled "Regarding the Illegal Acts of Hyogo Governor Motohiko Saitō" to prefectural assembly members, media outlets, and the prefectural police department.
+Saitō testified to the Special Investigation Committee with a strong mandate under Article 100 of the Local Autonomy Law that he obtained the document from "a private individual" on 20 March.

-According to prefectural assembly officials, the lieutenant governor and the head of the Prefectural Personnel Department visited without an appointment the Nishiharima Prefectural Bureau in Kamigori Town, Akō District on March 25 and allegedly confiscated Watase's computer.
+According to prefectural assembly officials, the lieutenant governor and the head of the Prefectural Personnel Department visited without an appointment the Nishiharima Prefectural Bureau in Kamigori Town, Akō District on 25 March and allegedly confiscated Watase's computer.
 Watase was scheduled to retire at the end of March, but his retirement was canceled on March 27 when the Hyogo Prefecture announced that his actions were highly likely to warrant disciplinary action.

-At a regular press conference on the same day, Saito stated, "The document contains numerous false claims, which raises legal issues such as the loss of credibility and defamation of the staff."
+At a regular press conference on the same day, Saitō stated, "The document contains numerous false claims, which raises legal issues such as the loss of credibility and defamation of the staff."
 He added, "Fabricating and circulating a document full of lies during work hours is unacceptable behavior for a public servant.
 We are proceeding with legal measures, including filing a criminal complaint and an accusation."

-On April 2, Saito revealed that he would bring in lawyers to investigate Watase’s disciplinary actions and denied establishing a third-party committee.
-Furthermore, he avoided commenting on the veracity of the allegation of power harassment against him and said, “it would be better to explain after thoroughly examining the entire situation.”

-On April 4, Watase appealed to the prefecture's Public Interest Whistleblowing System and reported the allegation to the Prefectural Administration Reform Division, which oversees the System, and the Division was tasked with investigating the allegation.
+On 2 April, Saitō revealed that he would bring in lawyers to investigate Watase's disciplinary actions and denied establishing a third-party committee.
+Furthermore, he avoided commenting on the veracity of the allegation of power harassment against him and said, "it would be better to explain after thoroughly examining the entire situation."
+Watase then appealed on 4 April to the prefecture's Public Interest Whistleblowing System and reported the allegation to the Prefectural Administration Reform Division, which oversees the System, and the Division was tasked with investigating the allegation.

-On April 16, the department head of the prefecture’s Bureau of Industry and Labor admitted to receiving one of the gifts mentioned in the document.
-Hoping that the governor would promote Hyogo Prefecture’s products, he requested that the manufacturer send him the product.
+On 16 April, the department head of the prefecture's Bureau of Industry and Labor admitted to receiving one of the gifts mentioned in the document.
+Hoping that the governor would promote Hyōgo Prefecture's products, he requested that the manufacturer send him the product.
 The product was delivered, but after consulting with the secretarial department, he decided to return it, and it was stored unopened in the warehouse.

-On April 20, the former General Affairs Division Chief, who was mentioned in Watase's whistleblowing document as having developed depression due to the stress from a series of misconduct and covering up, committed suicide.
-The news of his death was not posted on the employee’s site until April 23.
-Saito explained at a press conference on April 24 that the Chief's death was not disclosed due to the wishes of the bereaved family.
+On 20 April, the former General Affairs Division Chief, who was mentioned in Watase's whistleblowing document as having developed depression due to the stress from a series of misconduct and covering up, committed suicide.
+The news of his death was not posted on the employee's site until 23 April.
+Saitō explained at a press conference on 24 April that the Chief's death was not disclosed due to the wishes of the bereaved family.
 It was also reported that an attempt by colleagues to collect an orphan education fund for the deceased's children was stopped by prefectural executives.